Lawrence137/Dexter-s-Weather-App/README.md

 After logging in the App should display your location, the current temperature and sunset and sunrise time.

-To search for the weather of a certain place, simply input the name in the search input area and click on search.(NOTE: The temperature and weather conditions are displayed above the search button).
+To search for the weather of a certain place, simply input the name in the search input area and click on search.`(NOTE: The temperature and weather conditions are displayed above the search button, below the user's current location and weather conditions).`

 # Option 2- Running the App locally on your machine

-   # Getting started

    Getting started In order for you to use the content on this repo ensure you have the following: